 - Eyewitness testimony

 - Pictures or other images of the site

 - Safety records of the company and subcontractors

 Contacting our experienced San Bernardino attorneys can relieve some of the pressure associated with navigating through the legal system.
 This is especially true when you simultaneously try to rebuild your life and recover from your injuries.

+Contact Our San Bernardino Construction Accident LawyersAfter a construction accident, victims and their loved ones can experience pain, stress, and trauma.
+Do not go through it alone.
+A construction lawyer, like those at Gomez Trial Attorneys, can help.
 The Gomez Trial Attorneys fight for justice on the part of injured construction workers.
-If you or a loved one is injured or otherwise harmed in a construction accident, contact us today at 866-TRIAL LAW (866 874-2552).
+If you or a loved one is injured or otherwise harmed in a construction accident, contact us today at 833-GET GOMEZ (833-438-4663).
 We are here to help.
 Our first consultation is always free.

 Gomez Trial Attorneys (619)-237-3490